zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 # Code
 ## Are you the random person from Nebraska?

-- If you have web sites or apps, do they depend on payments or external intervention to work?
+- If you have websites or apps, do they depend on payments or external intervention to work?
 Did you write that down anywhere?
 - You know, you should probably improve your documentation....
 - Also, does your code help people?
 Tell the story about who your software or work helps and how.
 - If you're on GitHub, there's already a feature to help out.
 It's called [naming a successor](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/maintaining-ownership-continuity-of-your-personal-accounts-repositories).
 I'll have a link in my session page.